seamuswc/langauge_JS/README.md

 APTOS_RPC_URL=https://fullnode.mainnet.aptoslabs.com  # Optional, has default
 ```

-**Note**: Without Sui/Aptos configuration, the buttons will still work but show a "not configured" message.
+**Note**: Without Aptos configuration, the button will still work but show a "not configured" message.
 Users can still use Solana payments.

 ### PM2 Process Management